COBOL for GCC Development

 COBOLworx is developing a COBOL front end for the GCC Gnu Compiler Collection.
 GCOBOL is very much still under development, but it has reached a point where interested users can experiment with it.

 We are also working on a version of GDB – the GNU Debugger – that has the capability of working with GCOBOL.
+This page will have more information as it becomes available.

-Installation package for the GCOBOL compiler
+Installation packages for the GCOBOL compiler

 Using COBOL for GCC